jmternes/web/README.md

 ### Random NBA Team Generator

-- A simple but clean website project where the user can click a button to generate a random NBA team.
+- A simple yet polished website project that allows users to simply click a button and generate a random NBA team.
 - Built with vanilla HTML, CSS, and JavaScript

 <br>